Mandoline

 A precision slicing tool with an adjustable blade that creates uniform thin cuts for vegetables, fruits, and more.

-Why use a mandoline
+Why use a mandoline slicer

-Types of mandolines
+Types of mandoline slicers

-The Japanese-style mandoline (like the Benriner) is the most popular choice for home cooks — affordable, razor-sharp, lightweight, and effective.
-French mandolines are more robust and offer more cut types, but most home cooks do not need the extra features.
+The Japanese-style mandoline slicer (like the Benriner) is the most popular choice for home cooks.
+Affordable, razor-sharp, lightweight.
+I've had mine for four years and the blade still bites through potatoes like they're butter.
+French mandolines are more robust and offer more cut types, but most home cooks don't need the extra features.

 Common cuts and applications